chris-short/chrisshort.net/content/post/the-aws-bill-heard-around-the-world/index.md

 I immediately open a ticket with AWS Support frantically wondering what broke?
 How is this even possible?
 Did someone bypass Cloudflare?
 What the hell is Cloudflare saying?

 ![Cloudflare 22 June 2020](/the-aws-bill-heard-around-the-world/cloudflare_june_22_2020.png)
 Oh cool, Cloudflare let those 2,700 requests passthrough completely uncached?
 How is that not anomaly detected as a DDoS???
-How is it that barely of the fraction of the traffic is cached (more on that later)?
+How is it that barely a fraction of the traffic is cached (more on that later)?

 ![Cloudflare 23 June 2020](/the-aws-bill-heard-around-the-world/cloudflare_june_23_2020.png)
 Oh, another 4,400 requests the next day...
 Sweet, baby Jesus.
 Oh, but you served 9 GB from cache.
 Thanks, Cloudflare.